Founder of Nikka Whisky Masataka Taketsuru

 In 1962-63, supported by Asahi Breweries, Masataka traveled to Scotland with his adopted son Takeshi to acquire a Coffey still, which began operation at the Nishinomiya factory in November 1964.
 In September 1965, he released the first Japanese whisky blended with Coffey Grain.

-VI.
+VIII.
 To the Next Generation

-VI.
+VIII.
 To the Next Generation

 継

-"There is no trick to making good whisky.'"
+"There is no trick to making good whisky."

 Following Masataka, the second-generation starting with master blender Takeshi Taketsuru, along with craftsmen in responsible for production, have upheld Masataka's dedication to quality.
 They have continued to pursue new whiskies that met the consumers expectations.
 Today, Nikka Whisky is renowned worldwide, including in Scotland, where Masataka first learned his whisky-making.